Window and door rebates

 Upgrading your doors and windows can help reduce heat loss from your home and save on your energy bills.

-- a residential FortisBC natural gas and/or BC Hydro customer
+- a residential FortisBC natural gas account and/or

 *Not eligible in the City of Vancouver.

 |Two-upgrade bonus||$300||Install windows and/or doors with a minimum rebate value of $250, and make an additional bonus-eligible Home Renovation Rebate upgrade you could qualify for our $300 two-upgrade bonus.|

 How to apply

 - Have your windows and/or doors installed by a contractor who is licensed in BC for window/door installations.

 - Apply online within six months of your invoice date with the following information: